Home > Blog > What Car Rack is Best for Electric Bikes?

 eBikes are more readily available than they have been in the past.
 From big name bike companies releasing electric-specific product lines (think Electra, Felt), to crowd-funded models (Rad Power Bikes, for instance) to an eBike conversion kit, pedaling with motorized power is showing no signs of slowing down.
 And it's easy to see why.

 From a recreational point of view, the eBike opens the door to a whole new world of activity.
-There are the silver foxes longing to get back in the saddle; the couple who wants to ride together, and wants a way to minimize the physical fitness differences between them; the parent who wants to haul their children to daycare in a trailer as much as they want to haul you-know-what up the next single-track on their electric mountain bike.
+There are former bike riders longing to get back in the saddle; the couple who wants to ride together, and wants a way to minimize the physical fitness differences between them; the parent who wants to haul their children to daycare in a trailer as much as they want to haul you-know-what up the next single-track on their electric mountain bike.
 All in all, the electric bike is a great addition to the biking stable.

 The eBike itself is by itself a fun way to get around.
 But what do you do when you need to transport your newfound form of transportation?
 Whether it's to get the bike home from the dealer, or to open up your biking world beyond what you can reach from your house, there are many times that riders want to put the bike on their car.
 So they turn to us with the question: "Which car rack is best for eBikes?"

-The answer is our Freedom family line of platform hitch racks, the Freedom EX and SuperClamp EX racks – both perfect to carry eBikes right out of the box.
+The answer is a Saris platform hitch rack, specifically the MTR, Freedom EX and SuperClamp EX racks – all perfect to carry eBikes right out of the box.

-- The 4-bike versions can carry 2 60-lb bikes on the two spots closest to the vehicle, along with 2 additional 35-lb bikes (190 lb of bikes total).
+- For 3- or 4-bike setups: the 4-bike versions of the Freedom and SuperClamp EX can carry 2 60-lb bikes on the two spots closest to the vehicle, along with 2 additional 35-lb bikes (190 lb of bikes total).

 Let's Get Nerdy